-Pfizer and Moderna COVID-19 mRNA vaccines are the first authorized under an emergency use authorization (EUA) although major issues are reported in the Phase IV trials which are basically monitoring serious adverse events following authorization.
+Pfizer and Moderna COVID-19 mRNA vaccines are the first authorized under an emergency use authorization (EUA) although major issues are reported in the Phase IV trials which are monitoring serious adverse events following authorization.

-Both are using lipid nanoparticles (LNPs) as their mRNA delivery carrier, and each of them use amino-lipids of different origins: Pfizer is utilizing the technology from Acuitas Therapeutics which is based on one of the following compounds published in their 2012 and 2013 studies respectively (References 4 and 5):
+Both are using lipid nanoparticles (LNPs) as their mRNA delivery carrier, and each of them uses amino-lipids of different origins: Pfizer is utilizing the technology from Acuitas Therapeutics which is based on one of the following compounds published in their 2012 and 2013 studies respectively (References 4 and 5):

 Whereas Moderna went with an in-house version of their initial amino lipid (MC3) and refined it to obtain the current lead compounds used in their formulation, with speculation that Lipid M is the final candidate used in their COVID19 vaccine (Reference 6).